 The Spark 2 Sleeping Bag has an ULTRA-DRY Down filling that’s ethically sourced (with RDS certification).
 The construction is all nylon with a tough 10D internal shell and 7D lining fabric.

-Sea to Summit’s Spark 2 SPII Down comes with an anatomical hood with a drawcord that can be adjusted with one hand.
+Sea to Summit’s Spark 2 SPII Down sleeping bag comes with an anatomical hood with a drawcord that can be adjusted with one hand.
 The hood also has a dual baffle to fit around your head snugly and retain heat insulated draft collar for extra warmth and light-gauge zippers that are positioned away from your body.

-However, the zipper only covers a third of the sleeping bag’s entire length, which means you’ll have to tuck yourself in.
+However, the zipper only covers a third of the bag’s entire length, which means you’ll have to tuck yourself in.
 While this may be a bit uncomfortable for some, it was designed this way to reduce a bit of its weight.
 The limited length of the zipper also means that you cannot open it up fully to use it as a blanket or combine it with another sleeping bag.

 The Sea to Summit Spark 2 SPII Down Sleeping Bag also has a laminated foot box that’s waterproof and comes with taped seams.
 The foot box is designed with an offset construction to reduce cold spots and keep your feet warm.
 There’s also an internal pocket where you can store your valuables for safekeeping.

-3. Mont Helium 450 -1 To -7°C Down Sleeping Bag
+6. Mont Helium 450 -1 To -7°C Down Sleeping Bag

 Specs